ziorwebdev/easy-file-uploader/README.md

 ## Installation

 1. Install and activate the plugin via **Plugins → Add New Plugin** in WordPress.
+Search for "Easy DragDrop File Uploader".
 2. Go to **Settings → DragDrop Uploader** to configure the plugin.
 3. Edit an Elementor Pro Form and add the **DragDrop Upload** field.